Skip to content

 Board of Directors

 Phillip is a merchant banker beginning his career as an Executive Director of Macquarie Bank Limited.
-He is an accomplished Chief Executive Officer, Director, Chairman, and Board Member and has over thirty years’ experience with a proven track record in major corporate turnaround projects, structured finance and corporate advisory services within Australasia.
-Companies that Phillip has been a major shareholder in and either a Director or Chairman of include: Parbury Limited, Wormald, Sunbeam-Victa and Hygienic Lily.
-He was formerly Chairman of Golden Circle, Dick Smith Electronics Limited and Bisalloy Steel Group and is currently Chairman of Excelsia College, GBST and on the Board of Scotts Refrigerated Logistics and Executive Chair and Founding Partner of Anchorage Capital Partners.
+He is an accomplished Chief Executive Officer, Director, Chairman, and Board Member and has over 40 year’s experience with a proven track record in major corporate turnaround projects, structured finance and corporate advisory services within Australasia.
+Phillip is Executive Chair and Founder of Anchorage Capital Partners and through this investment vehicle, was formerly Chairman of Golden Circle, Bisalloy Steel Group and Dick Smith Electronics Limited and is current Chairman of GBST and Executive Director of David Jones.
+Prior to Anchorage, Phillip held major shareholdings and Director/Chairman roles of Parbury Limited, Wormald, Sunbeam-Victa and Hygienic Lily.
+Phillip is also currently Chairman of Excelsia College.

 He has been involved in Disability Services for over 30 years and was Chairman of Northcott Disability Services for seven years.
 He has participated in 25 Variety ‘bashes’ and in 2006 was admitted into the Hall of Fame of Variety, for the Children’s Charity.
 In 2007 Phillip was awarded by the Australian Government, a Member of the Order of Australia (A.M.) for service to the community, particularly through the provision of support services to Children and Young Adults with Disabilities and to business as a Company Director.